Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 ## Code Conventions

-A summary of conventions used in the project is provided below, we also include a `clang-format` configuration that can help maintain consistent code style.
+A summary of conventions used in the project is provided below.

-Clang-format can be ran through git after staging changed files, `git clang-format` will reformat those files and leave any new formatted changes unstaged, you can then review the changes made with `git diff`, and then stage them with `git add`.

 ### Indentation
 Code should use the Allman indentation style, placing braces on separate lines with indentations of 4 spaces.